pixelastic/norska/modules/docs/src/theme-docs.md

 ### Meta

-Oprn `./src/_data/site.json` and edit the data that defines your project.
+Open `./src/_data/site.json` and edit the data that defines your project.

 ### Sidebar